Uberspace/manual/source/lang-php.rst

 ~/etc/php.early.d
 ^^^^^^^^^^^^^^^^^^^^^

-If your application requires its directives to be loaded before the rest of the configuration, put these directives into a ``.ini`` file and place it in ``~/etc/php.early.d``.
+If your application requires its directives to be loaded before the rest of the configuration, create the ``~/etc/php.early.d`` directory.
+Then put these directives into a ``.ini`` file and place it there.

 .. tip:: You need to reload PHP whenever you change your configuration files: ``uberspace tools restart php`` checks your configuration for sanity and restarts your PHP instance.